Defective Product Cases

 Elevator Injury – Confidential Settlement In Florida

 A Florida jury found a general contractor to be responsible, at least in part, for an incident in which a little girl was trapped and crushed inside an elevator shaft.
-The case was tried by David Marsh and Mike Beard.
+The case was tried by David Marsh.
 The contractor was the last remaining defendant in the case; others who played a role in the installation of the residential elevator had settled already for confidential amounts.
 Before the jury could determine a dollar figure, the general contractor also settled the case for a confidential amount.

 These recoveries and testimonials are not an indication of future results.
 Every case is different, and regardless of what friends, family or other individuals may say about what a case is worth, each case must be evaluated on its own facts and circumstances as they apply to the law.
 The valuation of a case depends on the facts, the injuries, the jurisdiction, the venue, the witnesses, the parties, and the testimony, among other factors.
 Furthermore, no representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.